Fun and learning

 Why is this important?

 We learn in order to get or be what we want.
 As the rate of change accelerates this becomes increasingly important.
 Many of the readers of these ezines are helping other people learn.
 In either case, we may as well make learning as much fun as we can.

 People major in learning.
 We are generalists.
 We are always doing new things.
 If we are learning, we are “doing what comes naturally”.
 Evolution or God or the Universe will have made sure we enjoy doing it or we would stop, be stuck and become extinct.
 So, fun and learning are “permanently intertwined” like the honeysuckle and the bindweed in the Flanders and Swann song.

 You can also see it is true by noticing the best learners we have, infants.
-I have written about this before in the article on Accelerating Learning
+I have written about this before in last October’s ezine Accelerating Learning October 2004

 As organisations get tighter, downsize and eliminate slack, they can also eliminate the space for people to “be”.
 Tightness increases stress and stressed people in stressed organisations don’t have much fun or the energy to learn new things.